threefoldtecharchive/did_research/meetings/did_for_phonebook_farms_nodes.md

 ### Management of farm through sysadmin

-List of persons
+Store list of persons
 Sysadmin can have people included which are not admins of the farm

-Farm has its own DID
+- Farm has its own DID.
-If changes needed to a farm’s DID, we have all info needed to verify so that’s OK All is simply signature based verification
+- If changes needed to a farm’s DID, we have all info needed to verify so that’s OK.
+- All is simply signature based verification.

 When sysadmins do requests to deploy workloads to a farm, how will the nodes verify it ?
 Public key needs to be attached to sysadmin ID !
 Smart contract needs to verify that requester is who he claims he is.